dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

-    The attack lived only in the shipped compiler binary, which detected when it was compiling the clean, non-hacked compiler source code and automatically inject the attack code into the produced binary.
+    The attack lived only in the shipped compiler binary, which detected when it was compiling the clean, non-hacked compiler source code and automatically injected a self-replicating copy of the attack code into the produced binary.
 This flawed binary was then able to inject attacks both into login and into the original compiler source.

     Devious and not straightfordward.

 Words make this awkward.
 To make it concrete, assume